MicrosoftDocs/biztalk-docs/biztalk/core/how-to-use-internet-explorer-to-test-a-published-web-service.md

 2. Press Enter.
 The Web browser displays an XML response from the server.

     > [!NOTE]
     >  You can also use HTTP-POST to call the Web service.
-For information and samples about calling XML Web services from a Web browser, see "How to: Access XML Web Services from a Browser" in the [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Help Collection at [http://go.microsoft.com/fwlink/?LinkId=62265](http://go.microsoft.com/fwlink/?LinkId=62265).
+For information and samples about calling XML Web services from a Web browser, see [Access XML Web Services from a Browser](https://msdn.microsoft.com/library/45fez2a8.aspx).

 ## See Also
  [Testing Published Web Services](../core/testing-published-web-services.md)